 Your analytical nature and love of technology has you thinking the information technology (IT) field is the perfect place to find employment.
 But with all of the precise skills and technical knowhow, you know you’d benefit from acquiring a formal education.

-We used real-time job analysis software to examine nearly 70,000 IT management degree jobs posted over the past year.1 The data helped us identify the top 10 careers available for individuals with an IT management degree.
+We used real-time job analysis software to examine more than 80,000 IT management degree jobs posted over the past year.1 The data helped us identify the top six careers available for individuals with an IT management degree.

-Get a taste of the job duties and earning potential associated with each position2:
+Get a taste of the job duties and earning potential associated with each position: